 - The number of words their articles have

-- How and where they insert keywords, e.g., their titles, headers, meta descriptions
+- How and where they insert keywords, e.g., title tags, headers, meta descriptions

 - Their use of images and alt text

-- How frequently they link internally and externally
+- How frequently do they link internally and externally

-This can give you an idea of how to structure your own content—although of course, you shouldn’t plagiarize your competitors’ work.
+This can give you an idea of how to structure your content.
+Of course, you shouldn’t plagiarize your competitors’ work.
 Think of your competitive analysis instead as a way to learn from the best … and then outdo them.